DeraDeveloper/snippet/README.md

 ### Production Concerns

 - Validations and null checks were carried out in `SnippetManagementServiceImpl`
-- To keep things simple, errors are printed on the terminal
+- To keep things simple, errors are printed on the terminal for troubleshooting
+- For in-memory storage, a HashMap was used because it hss fast access, insertion and deletion